 2021 – to present member of founding committe and professor, University of New Europe

 2019 – to present editor in chief, Koine.Community

 2018 – to present member, L’Associazione Italiana di Studi Ucrainistici

 2017 – to present Senior Fellow/Editor-in-Chief, Kennan Focus: Ukraine, Kennan Institute (DC, USA)

 2017 – to present Member and Vice President, Academic Board, Centre for East European and International Studies (ZOiS, Berlin)

 2015 – 2020 Member, Supervisory Board, Hromadske TV

 2015 – to present Member, Editorial Board of a Journal of Soviet and Post-Soviet Politics and Society

 2014 – to present Member, Free Historical Association (Vol’noie Istoricheskoie Obshchestvo), Russia

-1998 – to present Member of the Editorial Board for bi-annual ‘Ukrainiskyi Himanitarny Ohliad’
+1998 – 2014 Member of the Editorial Board for bi-annual ‘Ukrainiskyi Himanitarny Ohliad’

 2007 – 2010 Member of the Board, East European Leadership Network